piotrszostak/currency-calc/README.md

 # Currency calculator
-A simple currency calculator using latest NBP data
+A simple currency calculator using latest Polish National Bank data

 ## How to install
 - Import modules from requirements.txt